What's Tested on the GMAT: GMAT Format

 Quantitative Section

 The GMAT Quantitative section tests your knowledge of basic math like arithmetic, algebra, and geometry, as well as your analytical abilities.
 Hence, there’s a strong logic element in GMAT math.
-The Quantitative section lasts 62 minutes and consists of 31 questions of two types: Data Sufficiency and Problem Solving.
+The Quantitative section lasts 45 minutes and consists of 21 questions and one problem type: Problem Solving.

 Problem Solving